Code-Institute-Submissions/PCbuildGuide/README.md

 ### Content
 Majority of the code principle and code snippets were based off code institute lectures and bootstrap documentation.
 ### Acknowledgments
-I received inspiration for this project from [a link](https://github.com/damianism/custom_pc)
+I received inspiration for this project from [Damianism Github](https://github.com/damianism/custom_pc)